-Chris Denton has exhibited widely since his first show in the UK in 1969.
+Chris Denton has exhibited widely and received numerous awards both nationally and internationally since his first show in the UK in 1969.
 His work has been shown across Australia and around the world, including galleries in Japan, China, France, Spain, Poland and the United States.
-In 1996, Chris was awarded the Grand Prize in the prestigious Biennale Internationale d'Art Miniature in Canada.
-In 2003, he won first prize (graphics) at the International Biennial of Miniature Art, Gornji Milanovic, Serbia & Montenegro and, in 2006, was highly commended in the British International Miniature Print Exhibition.
-Most recently, he was awarded the Jurors’ Prize, 1st Footprint Biennial International Print Competition, Norwalk, USA.
-Chris' work is represented in the collections of the National Gallery of Australia, the Association Musee d’Art Contemporain (Chamalieres, France), Hawaii State Foundation for Culture and the Arts, Gilkey Center for Graphic Arts (Portland, USA) and the Tama Art University (Tokyo, Japan).
+Chris' work is held in many important collections such as the National Gallery of Australia, National Library of Australia, Parliament House and Australian National University as well as many Australian regional galleries.
+Chris has also received international recognition through exhibitions at the Association Musee d’Art Contemporain (Chemalieres, France), Hawaii State Foundation for Culture and the Arts, Gilkey Center for Graphic Arts (Portland, USA) and the Tama Art University (Tokyo, Japan) amongst others.